 In the world that came before this one, First Man and First Woman walked together.
 They birthed the twins who started the human race.
-However, the firstborn of First Man and First Woman were androgynous twins.
+However, the firstborn of First Man and First Woman were androgenous twins.
 It was not their destiny to marry, as they were barren.
 Their names were the Turquoise One Who Changes and the White Shell One Who Changes.

 When the world was destroyed by floods, The People who survived fled through a crack into this world.
 This is the world that we, for the time being, call home.
 A short time after that terrifying escape is when this story happened.

 Losing no time, The People decided to make their village between the mountains and a valley.
-The First People planted grain in the valley and in the mountains they diverted freshwater to irrigate the fields.
+The First People planted grain in the valley and in the mountains they diverted fresh water to irrigate the fields.
 This was hard work, but everyone pitched in because a village needs water and food all year.

 Before the harvest, the great beavers of this world made a dam upstream leading from the mountains to the village.
 The flow of water slowed to a trickle and the crops started to die.
 Many of The First People died of thirst before the great beaver dam could be cleared and the water source restored.

 When the twins Turquoise One Who Changes and White Shell One Who Changes heard what was needed, they did not hesitate to volunteer.
 The first twin went to the fields below and protected the seeds as they grew.
-It was mostly boring work, so to keep occupied they began to braid dried stalks together and invented what we all know today as basket weaving.
+It was mostly boring work, so to keep occupied they began to braid dried stalks together into baskets and invented what we all know today as weaving.

 The other twin had to run far up into the mountains, past where the great beaver dam had been destroyed.
 This twin kept the headwaters clear all season long.
 When they got bored, this twin formed the muddy river bank clay into the first pottery.